djaus2/Soft-ata/README.md

 ------

 ## Repository Status
+- Version 3.99
+  - Can stream sensor telemetry to Azure IoT Hub.
+    -  _(Pause and continue don't work for it.
+2Do)_
 - Version 3.20
   - Restructed Display part of Console app:
 More generic for if other displays are added.